 Location: Graben Street, the 1st district, Innere Stadt

 How to get there (public transport): Accessible by walking from within city center.
 From outside of city center, U1 (stop: Stephansplatz)

 Official website: N/A

-Usually, monuments of this type are built as a gratitude to God and Holly Trinity for defeating Great Plague (and also Ottoman siege of Vienna).
-Columns of these type were common in Roman era, where Roman Emperor would be presented on the top of the pillar.
-With spread of Christianity, columns were used for religious purposes, to commemorate a disaster and show thanks to the Divine for the help.
+Usually, monuments of this type are built as gratitude to God and Holly Trinity for defeating the Great Plague (and also the Ottoman siege of Vienna).
+Columns of this type were common in the Roman era, where the Roman Emperor would be presented on the top of the pillar.
+With the spread of Christianity, columns were used for religious purposes, to commemorate a disaster, and to show thanks to the Divine for the help.

-Since it is dedicated to Holy Trinity, the column has three sides, dedicated each to one entity: the western side to God the Father, the eastern – Son of God and northern side – Holy Spirit.
-Due to its importance the column’s style was frequently copied and imitated across the Austria.
+Since it is dedicated to Holy Trinity, the column has three sides, dedicated each to one entity: the western side to God the Father, the eastern to the Son of God, and the northern side to the Holy Spirit.
+Due to its importance, the column’s style was frequently copied and imitated across Austria.

-Today, Vienna Plague Column has even more symbolic meaning as with COVID-19 pandemic, many are returning to it and learning about past pandemics and its impact on a humanity.
+Today, Vienna Plague Column has even more symbolic meaning as with the COVID-19 pandemic, many are returning to it and learning about past pandemics and their impact on humanity.
 We wonder if Emperor Leopold ever thought that his column to the Great Plague will encounter another plague, almost 350 years later.

 Columns of this purpose were quite common in those days, although not so monumental as the Vienna Plague Column, obviously.
 Two columns come to mind: Prague Column, built after Thirty Year War, and Mariensäule, built in Munich in 1638.
 The latter was built to celebrate avoiding the plague, not going through it.